The Noni Fruit | Research into skin care ingredient properties

 The conclusion of these researchers was that the extract did in fact demonstrated analgesic effect consistently in each experiment.
 Authors stated: "These findings validate the traditional analgesic properties of this plant".

 How to use Noni fruit for maximum nutrition benefit?
 Noni fruit must be taken on empty stomach (about 20 minutes before breakfast).
-It is because pepsin in the stomach can deactivate enzyme that relases xeronine (most impotrant ingriedient that couse most healing effect) in intestine.
-Also I recommend to avoid coffe, tobacco or alcohol while taking Noni.
+It is because pepsin in the stomach can deactivate enzyme that releases xeronine (most important ingriedient that couse most healing effect) in intestine.
+Also I recommend to avoid coffee, tobacco or alcohol while taking Noni.
 Combination of these substances and Noni fruit can give some unexpected side effects.
 And apart from this you probably know that those substances are not really healthy :-)

 Here are the best product on the market with Noni fruit concentrate (according to my knowledge):

-2. Noni Plus from En Garde Health Products It is in liquid form what is better than capsules and it's ingriedients are pure.
+- Noni Plus from En Garde Health Products It is in liquid form what is better than capsules and it's ingredients are pure.